 To serve the families at their time of loss, Pray Funeral Home is making the following recommendations in regards to funeral services and supporting those in grief:

-- Visitations and Funeral Services, in accordance with the State Executive Order, must be limited to 10 attendees or less people per room.
+- Visitations and Funeral Services, in accordance with the State of Michigan Orders, must be limited to 25 attendees or less.
 We are recommending that only family and invited close friends attend.
 Families should consider issuing invitations for the funeral.
-In some cases we may be able to seat up to 10 individuals in four different rooms.
-No more than 40 people will be able to be present inside our building.
-Other individuals will be welcome to remain in their cars in our parking lot or on street parking and watch the funeral webcast through a smartphone or cell enabled tablet.
+In some cases we may be able to seat up to 25 individuals in our outside facility in the Pray Gardens.
+However no more than 25 people will be able to be present inside our building.
+Other individuals will be welcome to remain in their cars in our parking lot or on street parking, or up to 25 people in our outdoor canopy and watch the funeral webcast through a smartphone or cell enabled tablet.

 - All participants, at a minimum, should wear a face mask at all times while within the Pray Funeral Home building.
 Individuals who have a fever or are experiencing sore throat, cough, nausea or other known symptoms of the novel coronavirus or COVID19 will not be allowed entry and may have to return to their vehicle where they can watch the services over the Pray Funeral Home webcast.